 A population is a group of organisms of the same species occupying a particular area.

-The coastal emu on the NSW north coast, the glossy black cockatoo in the Riverina and black cypress pine on the Woronora Plateau are examples of the 50 or so endangered populations in NSW.
+The coastal emu on the NSW north coast, the glossy black cockatoo in the Riverina and black cypress pine on the Woronora Plateau are examples of the 50 or so threatened populations in NSW.

 The coastal emu

 The coastal emu population on the north coast of NSW is critically endangered, with as few as 100 remaining.
 It is of significant conservation value as the last known population in northern coastal NSW.

 Many plants are dependent on the emu for germination and distribution of their seeds over distances of up to 50km.
 No other species can fulfil that role.

 Recent decades have seen a dramatic decline.
 Much of the impact is felt at the nesting stage of the emu’s life with ground-nesting exposing the adults, eggs and chicks to a range of threats from predators, fire, machinery and other human disturbance.